Serving every student requires a shift in mindset from a portfolio of schools to a portfolio of learning opportunities.

 We believe states have a unique opportunity before them: to use new flexibilities under ESSA to do more than just change the metrics by which they hold schools accountable or ensure a plan is in place to support improvement in their state’s lowest-performing 5 percent of schools.
 States should be thinking about how they can make a philosophical shift to fully empower localities, schools, educators, and families to become true agents of change.
 This can’t happen by making new rules.
 It requires imaginative new governance models and eliminating rules that impede local action, bold new approaches to using federal and state funds, and savvy political strategies.

 How state leaders, especially state chiefs, can exercise their powers to most effectively help districts and schools.
 While chief state school officers have strictly limited formal powers, most have unrealized potential for influence.
 Chiefs can set priorities for districts and schools, strengthen the hands of local leaders who want to make a dramatic difference in their schools, and limit distractions emanating from the legislature and state bureaucracy.
-This paper analyzes examples of extraordinary chief influence, and draws lessons for chief pipeline development and training.
-Author Paul Hill argues that state superintendents can use both hard and soft power to negotiate local governance reforms, build coalitions, and act as high-level advocates for change on the local level.
+The Power of Persuasion: A Model for Effective Political Leadership by State Chiefs analyzes examples of extraordinary chief influence, and draws lessons for chief pipeline development and training.
+Authors Paul Hill and Ashley Jochim argue that state superintendents can use both hard and soft power to negotiate local governance reforms, build coalitions, and act as high-level advocates for change on the local level.

 How state policy limits a local school system’s ability to adopt innovative governance strategies.
-This resource offers state education leaders a way to assess their current policy environment and identify legal and regulatory changes needed to encourage local innovation and problem solving, such as the portfolio strategy.
+How States Can Promote Local Innovation, Options, and Problem-Solving in Public Education offers state education leaders a way to assess their current policy environment and identify legal and regulatory changes needed to encourage local innovation and problem solving, such as the portfolio strategy.
 CRPE researched 14 states to identify areas where states are getting in the way of robust implementation of local autonomy.
 We find that, for the most part, state policy is not set up to promote local control and diverse, autonomous schools.
 However, states have more flexibility than they are using.
 We make specific recommendations for ways state policymakers can adopt statutes that support innovative local governance models as they rework their education policies under ESSA.

 How states can promote innovation and experimentation.
 In this paper we will explore the evolution of the state and federal role in education policy and oversight and highlight the expanding opportunities for states to innovate.
 We propose the idea of “democratic experimentalism” as a way forward—intentional experimentation and evaluation led by states to determine best practices.